 If you’ve seen Pixar’s Luca, chances are good that you’re already familiar with Trenette al Pesto!
 Simple in nature, this traditional Ligurian pasta dish consists of trenette pasta (though spaghetti, linguine, or bucatini will work fine) tossed with a homemade basil Genovese sauce, green beans, and tender cooked potatoes.
 Sounds dreamy, right?

 The best part?
-The pasta, potatoes, and green beans cook in one pot at the same time!
+The pasta, potatoes, and green beans cook in one pot at the same time! 🎉 It’s hearty and delicious!

 In the movie Luca, the recipe hails from Disney-Pixar Director Enrico Casarosa who spent his summers on the Italian Riviera.
-In the cutest scene imaginable, seamonster kids are treated to a big bowl of trenette al pesto which they devour with their hands.
+In the cutest scene imaginable, sea monster kids are treated to a big bowl of trenette al pesto which they devour with their hands.
 It’s all kinds of adorable!

 As an added bonus, you can watch this adorable video released from Pixar on how to make trenette al pesto!

-Homemade Basil Pesto
+Homemade Pesto > Store-Bought

 Trenette is a shape of pasta that is long and thin (similar to spaghetti or linguine).
-In trenette al pesto, the pasta is seasoned simply with basil pesto.
-There are often cut green beans and cubed potatoes mixed in.

 Expert Tips

-From personal experience, we can tell you that this pasta recipe is in fact loved and adored by children.
-It’s got a fresh, summery taste (isn’t basil the absolute best?) that is sure to leave you satisfied!
+From personal experience, I can tell you that this pasta recipe is in fact loved and adored by children.
+It’s got a fresh, summery taste (isn’t basil the absolute best?) and just puts a smile on your face while eating.
+If you give this Trenette al Pesto recipe, please let us know by leaving a ⭐️⭐️⭐️⭐️⭐️ review and rating below!

 And make sure to sign up for our newsletter and follow along on Instagram, TikTok, YouTube, Pinterest, and Facebook for more Well Seasoned recipes!
-DON’T FORGET to tag us on social channels when you make a recipe at #wellseasonedstudio !!
-We LOVE seeing what you’re up to in the kitchen!
+Don’t forget to tag us on social channels when you make a recipe at #wellseasonedstudio and upload your photos below!
+We love seeing what you’re up to in the kitchen!

-Trenette al Pesto (From Disney-Pixar’s Luca!)
+Rate this RecipeTrenette al Pesto (From Disney-Pixar’s Luca!)

 Equipment